 In 2010, more international movers than ever will be upping sticks from the UK and heading for foreign soil, yet there’ll also be a load of one-way tickets booked by expats who are returning to British shores.

 – Does [new country] give any advantageous tax treatment given my expat status, or am I taxed in the same way as a [new country] citizen?
 What will my tax classification be?
-(Jargon here includes tax resident, temporary resident, domiciled, etc. Eg. Temp visa holders in Australia aren’t taxed on their world assets and the UK has a similar lenience for in-pats)
+Jargon here includes tax resident, temporary resident, domiciled, etc. For example, Temp visa holders in Australia aren’t taxed on their world assets and the UK has a similar lenience for in-pats.

 – When I eventually leave [new country], will I break tax residency on the date I fly out or will it still hang over me for a period afterwards?